-The purpose of this course is to help preachers present life-changing messages that connect with the world around them.
+This course aims to help preachers present lifechanging messages that connect with the world around them.
 The course focuses on presenting messages that are true, clear, interesting, and relevant.
 Students are challenged to present messages that are true to the intent and power of Scripture.
 The course also examines the postmodern culture and offers help in making messages relevant to the needs and concerns of this audience.